 Sitting on the edge of the Galloway Forest Park, the distillery takes inspiration from the park itself, which at night becomes one of the darkest places in Europe for star gazing.
 Kirkcudbright has also been a magnet for artists since the 1800s, including home to members of the ‘The Glasgow Boys and Girls’ art movement.
 Set in a refurbished primary school that had been left derelict, the distillery sits alongside a number of other businesses who share the site including the Dark Space Planetarium and a number of art studios.
 Many of the original school features remain including the original clock tower and chalk boards.

 Dark Art Distillery’s signature Sky Garden Gin is a classic London Dry Gin flavour profile.
 Combining piney juniper, vibrant citrus and other classic gin botanicals, Sky Garden Galloway Gin also features a number of night blooming floral botanicals.

 Strength: 42% vol

-Goes great with: A twist of lemon peel, tonic and ice.
+Goes great with: A slice of lime, tonic and ice.